Your Guide to the First Home Super Saver Scheme

-- You must have never owned property in Australia or previously requested funds to be released under the FHSSS
+- must have never owned property in Australia or previously requested funds to be released under the FHSSS; and

-- You intend to live in the property for at least six months within the first 12 months from settlement
+- intend to live in the property for at least six months within the first 12 months from settlement.

 How do I apply for the FHSSS?